-13 Compelling Signs You Should Not Break Up
+18 Compelling Signs You Should Not Break Up

 1. You still feel about them

 Sure, you may have just had the nastiest fight with your partner but that doesn’t necessarily spell doom for what you two have cultivated.
 Then again, say you have been through a significant amount of heartache and pain caused by your partner and you have temporarily fallen apart.
 If your partner comes back, you still won’t be able to love them completely, at least not initially.

-2. Their actions prove It
+2. Their actions prove it

 If your partner has broken your trust, the way they behave afterward should tell you all you need to know.
 It’s not just words and elaborate expressions of true love, but actions that matter.
-You would know that they feel guilty and are not ready to lose you if they are genuinely trying to communicate with you and hear you out about the issues you might be facing.
+You would know that they feel guilty and are not ready to lose you if they are genuinely trying to communicate and hear you out about the issues you might be facing.

 3. A pause gives you a new reality

-“I, for one, can’t stand the ‘clingy boyfriend‘ scenario.
+“I, for one, can’t stand the clingy boyfriend scenario.
 I put my phone down for two hours, and he went ballistic with the suspicion that I was trying to ignore him.
 It came to the point where I was frantically looking for reasons why we shouldn’t break up,” said Susan, “To my surprise, it was Brad who decided that we should take a break for a few weeks.
 I never thought it would work but when we came back with a fresh perspective, it was easier to deal with our issues.”

-4. Your realise your partner’s expectations
+4. You realize your partner’s expectations

-Renowned relationship and life coach Jay Shetty says, “Love is not what you do for yourself, it is what you do to serve others.”
+Renowned relationship and life coach, Jay Shetty, says, “Love is not what you do for yourself, it is what you do to serve others.”
 Often, we end up giving people what we want, instead of trying to understand what they really want.
-Perhaps all your partner wants from you is your time and attention, but you give him material gifts instead.
+Perhaps all your partner wants from you is your time and attention, but you shower them with material gifts instead.
 Basically, you often end up speaking different love languages.

-You may love each other but drift apart because you are not tuned in to each other’s needs.
+You may love each other yet drift apart because you are not tuned in to each other’s needs.
 Put yourself in his or her shoes and look at the entire picture.
-If you comprehend their desires and way of showing love, you may find an answer to why and when not to break up with your partner.
+If you comprehend their desires and way of showing love, you may find an answer to why and when not to break up with someone.

 5. When should you not break up?
 When you’re overthinking your worries

-7. You have mixed feelings
+6. You have mixed feelings